Mazorlion/Desynced-Wiki-Scripts/README.md

 password = "<password>"
 ```

-This files is already ignored by git.
+This file is already ignored by git.

 ## Disclaimer